UPDATE 1-Saudi minister denies his country involved in Iran attacks

 (Adds quotes)

-BERLIN, June 7 Saudi Arabia's foreign minister rejected an accusation by Iran's Revolutionary Guards that his country was behind twin attacks in Tehran on Wednesday that killed at least 12 people.
+BERLIN, June 7 (Reuters) - Saudi Arabia's foreign minister rejected an accusation by Iran's Revolutionary Guards that his country was behind twin attacks in Tehran on Wednesday that killed at least 12 people.

 Suicide bombers and gunmen attacked the parliament building and the Mausoleum of Ayatollah Khomeini in the Iranian capital. .
 Islamic State claimed responsibility and released a video purporting to show gunmen inside the parliament.